Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely ethnicity/diaspora of up to 100 personal names, given a country of residence ISO2 code (ex.
-US, CA, AU, NZ etc.)*
+*Returns the most likely ethnicity or diaspora of up to 100 first names and last names, according to their country of residence.*

 > Body parameter